mikkel-ol/vsc-er-syntax-highlighting/README.md

 ## Markdown

-This extension also provides syntax highlighting and previewing of er code in markdown.
+This extension also provides syntax highlighting and previewing of ER code in Markdown.